* * *

 - The trip is put off several times, the last to coincide with the day off of a servant thought to be a spy.*

 *« Placed near the queen at the time of her marriage, Her Majesty, accustomed to her, liked her skill and intelligence.
-She was treated in a way better than should have been that of a woman of her class. » (Bold added: the remark may explain the servant's animosity at a time when commoners vehemently demanded equality).
+She was treated in a way better than should have been that of a woman of her class. » (Bold added: the remark may explain the servant's animosity).

 -- Madame Campan, p.
 340

-- The result: Hundreds of royalist troops sent from the frontier to escort the king stay in the region much longer than the few hours planned.
-The population does not believe the explanation that they are meant protect a convoy of funds to pay soldiers' salaries, and fear that they have come to collect unpaid feudal dues or are a prelude to invasion.
+- The change means that hundreds of royalist troops sent from the frontier to escort the king stay in the region much longer than the few hours planned.
+The population fears that they announce invasion.

 - The king disguises himself as "Monsieur Durand," a name as familiar in France as "Mr. Jones" in English.
 He poses as the accountant of a baroness whom the Dauphin's governess impersonates.